 Students who are new to tertiary study are often surprised by the jump in level of teaching and learning.
 There are a wide range of services available to help residents at Caroline Freeman College to help you to adjust to this level of study.

-Regular tutorials are organised where there are sufficient numbers of residents enrolled in the same paper.
+Subject-specific tutorials are organised where there are sufficient numbers of residents enrolled in the same paper.
+These tutorials are taken by senior and post-graduate students who are experienced in the subject matter and are skilled at assisting first-year students with their academic studies.
+We also share tutorials with other colleges in smaller subjects.
 Additional tutorials are often offered in the run-up to tests or exams.

 Advice and guidance

 Every resident at CFC has an assigned academic mentor, one of the three senior staff.
 Your mentor will meet with you one-on-one at regular intervals during the year to discuss your progress and provide support with matters such as time management, goal setting and general advice and guidance about life at Otago.